I realise this might be a bit of a strange post. Who on earth cares about someone’s dental care routine?

 Finding vegan, eco-friendly floss

-Now, here’s the thing about finding both vegan and eco-friendly floss.
+Now, here’s the thing about finding both vegan and plastic-free dental floss.
 It’s hard.
 Like, really hard.
 In fact, after all my researching, I don’t actually think it exists yet.
 (Of course, if I’m wrong, please let me know!)

 The floss I’m choosing to show you here is sustainable, eco-friendly and low waste.
 However, I need to come clean about one thing…